 2. Company's supply chains

 The Company continues to be an important purchaser of products and services for the purpose of its internal operations and client servicing.
-Such suppliers include IT, Market Data, Operations, Premises, Office Supplies & Document Services, Marketing Communication, Travel, HR and Consulting services.
+Such suppliers include IT, Market Data, Operations, Premises, Office Supplies & Document Services, Marketing, Communication, Travel, HR and Consulting services.
 As a financial services company, most of the Company’s impacts on society are linked to our choice of suppliers, with a limited impact from our internal processes.
 The Company integrates both social and environmental dimensions into its Procurement selection process.
 AXA’s Responsible Procurement strategy to suppliers is based on well-defined pillars: to behave responsibly and improve relationships when dealing with suppliers and know the Corporate Responsibility related risks of our suppliers and influence them to improve/mitigate the risk.
-Suppliers are sourced by Procurement according to their commitment to Corporate Responsibility and this is embedded into our decisionmaking process.
+Suppliers are sourced according to their commitment to Corporate Responsibility and this is embedded into our decision-making process.
 The process is composed of segmentation of risks and assessment of those risks.
-Based on AXA’s Procurement Corporate Responsibility Stakes Matrix and estimated spend, the Company performs risk segmentation to classify suppliers into three categories (high, medium or low stake.)
-A third-party rating of the supplier by an external third party is mandatory for high and medium stake suppliers above a certain threshold.
+Based on AXA’s Procurement Corporate Responsibility Stakes Matrix, the Company performs risk segmentation to classify suppliers into three categories (high, medium or low stake.)
+A third-party rating of the supplier by an external third party is mandatory for all high-stake suppliers.
 This evaluation includes one section on ‘Labor’.
-Over the last 10 months, the control framework over the delivery of the rating has been enhanced.
-The Supplier Relationship Management by Procurement follows-up on Corporate Responsibility commitments in an effort to improve our approach and monitor the supplier’s commitment to Corporate Responsibility.

 3. Engagements and policies in relation to modern slavery and human trafficking